-- This reporting period, there was 1 people admitted to hospital with Influenza A. - During the 2021-2022 influenza season, - there have been 10 hospitalizations; mostly from influenza A (n=8) - there has been 1 ICU admission in adults and 0 ICU admissions in children (age group 0-19 years) - there have been 0 deaths of laboratory confirmed influenza during the 2021-2022 influenza season in adults.
-There have been 0 deaths of laboratory confirmed influenza in children (age group 0-19 years).
+- This reporting period, there was 1 case admitted to the ICU with Influenza A. - During the 2021-2022 influenza season, - there have been 10 hospitalizations; mostly from influenza A (n=8) - there have been 2 ICU admission in adults and 0 ICU admissions in children (age group 0-19 years) - there have been 0 deaths\\\ of laboratory confirmed influenza during the 2021-2022 influenza season in adults.
+There have been 0 deaths\\\ of laboratory confirmed influenza in children (age group 0-19 years).